 - Design statements.

 - House extension and alterations.

 - Trees and development.

-- Housing layout and design.

 The Council will seek to achieve this management plan through the application of the above Development Plan policy guidance to proposals for development put before it.
 Access to all Local Plan policies and Supplementary Planning Guidance notes can be gained from the Council's website at www.falkirk.gov.uk.